Is It Indigestion or Heart Attack?

 “If you’re not sure if it’s heartburn or a heart attack, and your chest pain is persistent seek medical help right away,” says Kiyon Chung, MD, a Scripps cardiologist.
 “You will be checked immediately to rule out a heart attack.
 If your chest pain turns out to be a heart attack, doctors will work to lessen any heart damage.”

-If it’s indigestion, you’ll want to make sure it doesn’t become a chronic problem.
-You may be able to find quick relief taking an over-the-counter antacid or other medication.
+If you have indigestion, make sure it doesn’t become a chronic problem.
+You can find quick relief with an over-the-counter antacid or other medicine.

 What is indigestion?